Pavan-1997/K8s_Kyverno/README.md

 kubectl logs kyverno-69f6c6485c-qwd66 -n kyverno
 ```

-If validationFailureAction is set to Audit then change it to Enforce
+If validationFailureAction is set to `audit` then change it to `enforce`

 `kubectl edit ClusterPolicy require-requests-limits (Change audit to enforce)`